 Just remember, the barbell itself weighs 45 pounds (20kg) so don't add weight when beginning these types of workouts.
 To get to this level you must be able to perform dumbbell exercises that equal the weight of the bar.
-So you should be able to do goblet squats with a 45 pound dumbbell or romanian deadlifts with 20 pound dumbbells in order to start training with the barbell.
+This means you should be able to do goblet squats with a 45-pound dumbbell or Romanian deadlifts with 20-pound dumbbells in order to start training with the barbell.

 But before you get started, here are a few extra tips:

-Create a workout plan.
+- Create a workout plan.
 If you're new to lifting weights then start by doing 2-3 full-body workouts a week.
 By doing this you are working out your entire body and hit all the major muscle groups to help you build muscle effectively.
 Gradually work your way up to 2-5x a week.
-If you need help with planning workouts, check out the Fit With Iulia app!
-Iulia's fitness app is an excellent tool to have if you need help figuring out which type of exercises are best for your goals.

-Warm up your muscles before lifting!
+- Warm-up your muscles before lifting!
 You should dedicate 5-10 minutes to stretching and warming up before doing any type of training.
 There are a few different ways to do this.
-The best way is foam rolling your muscles to loosen them up, then doing a dynamic warm up.
-If you don't have a foam roller then just do a try dynamic warm up.
-Dynamic warm ups help prep your muscles for the work they're about to do and help increase your range of motion.
-A few examples of exercises are: high kicks, knee to chest, hip stretch with a twist, bodyweight squats.
-You can even incorporate long and short resistance bands to fully stretch your upper and lower body.
+The best way is foam rolling your muscles to loosen them up, then doing a dynamic warm-up.
+If you don't have a foam roller then just do a try dynamic warm-up.
+Dynamic warm-ups help prep your muscles for the work they're about to do and help increase your range of motion.

-Refuel your body!
+- Remember to refuel after your training.
 Have a post-workout snack or protein shake ready to go.
 Choose a post-workout snack or that contains carbs to refuel your glycogen stores and 10-20 grams of protein to help repair and build your muscles.